Armenia in the Eurovision Song Contest 2023: Internal selection

-The Armenian entry for the Eurovision Song Contest 2023 was internally selected by AMPTV.
+AMPTV internally selected its entry for the Eurovision Song Contest 2023.
 On 25 January 2023, Armenian media reported that singer Brunette had been selected to represent the country with an R&B style song, though AMPTV did not comment.
 On 1 February 2023, AMPTV officially confirmed that Brunette would represent Armenia in the Eurovision Song Contest 2023.
-The singer stated that "I am happy to share the news with you.
+Following the announcement, Hovhannes Movsisyan, executive director of AMPTV, stated that "last year, sending a young artist to Eurovision was justified.
+The song is still successful and captivates millions of fans.
+I hope this year we will surprise the European audience with a unique Armenian artist."
+Brunette stated that "I am happy to share the news with you.
 I just create music, and this time I will share it with the European audience!".
-Her entry, "Future Lover", was released on 15 March 2023.
+Her entry, "Future Lover", was released on 15 March 2023, alongside a music video which was premiered on the official Eurovision YouTube channel.
+The video was directed by Aramayis Hayrapetyan.

+Promotion

+Brunette made several appearances across Europe and Armenia to promote "Future Lover" as the Armenian Eurovision entry.
+On 8 April 2023, she travelled to Madrid, Spain, where she performed at the PrePartyES in Madrid's Sala La Riviera.
+On 15 April 2023, Brunette performed "Future Lover" at the Eurovision in Concert 2023 at Amsterdam's AFAS Live in the Netherlands.

+In the run-up to the contest, AMPTV launched their annual promotional series Destination Eurovision that introduced and focused on Brunette's journey to Liverpool, and covered the preparations for her Eurovision performance.
+On 15 April 2023, AMPTV broadcast a special pre-recorded edition of their music programme First Studio, featuring several performances from Brunette, including the premiere of her Armenian language song "Dimak" and special orchestral versions of "Future Lover" and "Arevin Mot".

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 31 January 2023, an allocation draw was held, which placed each country into one of the two semi-finals, and determined which half of the show they would perform in.
-Armenia has been placed into the second semi-final, to be held on 11 May 2023, and has been scheduled to perform in the first half of the show.
+Armenia was placed into the second semi-final, held on 11 May 2023, and was scheduled to perform in the first half of the show.